mrkaleArduinoLib/gbj_twowire/README.md

 <a id="initLastResult"></a>
 ## initLastResult()
 #### Description
-The method sets internal status of recent processing on the two wire bus to success with value of macro [GBJ\_TWOWIRE\_SUCCESS](#constants).
+The method sets internal status of recent processing on the two-wire bus to success with value of macro [gbj\_twowire::SUCCESS](#constants).
 It is usually called right before any operation on the bus in order to reset the internal status.

 #### Syntax
     void initLastResult();